lichess-org/lila/doc/mobile/play.md

 }
 ```

-## Fetch informations about finished game
+## Fetch information about finished game

 When the `end` event is received on the socket,
 you may call the `end` URL provided by the API
-to retrieve informations about the result of the game.
+to retrieve information about the result of the game.

 ```sh
 http GET en.l.org/39b12IklErMy/end 'Accept:application/vnd.lichess.v1+json'